TRASE: Tracking-free 4D Segmentation and Editing: Ablation Studies

 \subsection{Gaussian Feature Clustering}

-In \cref{subsec:gaussfeat} we additionally introduced Gaussian Feature Clustering and the sub-sampling strategy to run the clustering in real-time with scenes that normally contain more than 300k Gaussians.
+We also employ a subsampling strategy to enable real-time Gaussian feature clustering in scenes that typically contain more than 300k Gaussians.
 We perform time analysis with different sub-sampling numbers of Gaussians (2\%, 10\%, and 25\%) on RTX3080 and Intel i7-12700.
 For each scene, we compute the time for clustering using Python \textit{timeit} package and take the average clustering time for five runs per scene.
 We report the average clustering time across all scenes in each benchmark and the corresponding mIoU and mAcc for our object of interest in \cref{tab:ablation_time}.
 Overall, with different sub-sampling of Gaussians (2\%, 10\%, and 25\%), the mIoU and mAcc stay almost unchanged.
-However, as increasing the number Gaussians results in a longer clustering time, we believe that 2\% is the optimal sub-sampling number for clustering.
+However, as increasing the number of Gaussians results in a longer clustering time, we believe that 2\% is the optimal sub-sampling number for clustering.